What is a Family Hub?

 - A place to meet a variety of Practitioners to get a wide range of advice and support.
 Staff working in our Family Hubs will work in partnership with families and other community providers to ensure the right services are available for families to access.

 Family Hubs in Suffolk

 Across Suffolk we have 17 full time Family Hubs and 12 part time Family Hubs.
-Our full time Family Hubs will open Monday to Friday 9am to 5pm and will offer a range of wide range of services for families, parents, carers and young people.
+Our full time Family Hubs will open Monday to Thursday 9am to 5pm and Friday 9am to 4.30pm and will offer a wide range of services for families, parents, carers and young people.